 DiversyFund specializes in apartment buildings with over 100 units.
 The platform’s REIT strategy is based on purchasing undervalued multi-family properties to generate rental income.

-The stand-out features of this platform include that there are no management fees and a $500 minimum investment.
+This platform’s stand-out features include no management fees and a $500 minimum investment.
 You can set up an account in less than five minutes.

 There’s also a help section on the DiversyFund website for potential and current investors.
 If you can’t find an answer to your query on the site, you can use the online chat, email support, or phone helpline.